crazycodr/crazycodegen/docs/Using/Definitions/Structures/ClassMethods.md

 # Modifiers

-Modifiers supported by the framework for class methods are `abstract` and `static`.
+Modifiers supported by the library for class methods are `abstract` and `static`.
 These are simple boolean values that are `false` by default:

-> **Note**: You must manually set the `abstract` modifier on the `ClassDef` if one of the methods is set `abstract` or it will generate an invalid class definition like the one below.

-## Abstract method requirements
+## Abstract methods

+By setting a method `abstract: true`, it will add the keyword to the method.

-> If any method is marked `abstract`, you must also set `abstract: true` on the `ClassDef`, or the generated class will be invalid.
+> **Warning:** If any method is marked `abstract`, you must also set `abstract: true` on the `ClassDef`, or the generated class will be invalid.
+See example below.
+You cannot have a non-abstract class with an abstract method, the library will not fix this for you.

+> Support for `final` modifier will be added in a later release.

 ```php
 $myClass = new ClassDef(